How serious are Vladimir Putin's nuclear threats? | DW | 28.02.2022

 "Of course, it cost him nothing, nothing to threaten the use of nuclear weapons," Hodges told DW.
 An actual nuclear attack, however, would be a different story, he said.
 "If they should make the terrible calculation to employ a nuclear weapon, no matter how large or small, it will cost [Putin] and Russia everything."

-Russia's nuclear doctrine, which Putin himself approved as recently as 2020, states that the country would only resort to nuclear strikes in one of four cases: when ballistic missiles were fired at Russia or an ally's territory, when an enemy used nuclear weapons, an attack on a Russian nuclear weapons site, or an attack threatening the very existence of the Russian state.
+Russia's nuclear doctrine, which Putin himself approved as recently as 2020, states that the country would only resort to nuclear strikes in one of four cases: when ballistic missiles were fired at Russia or an ally's territory, when an enemy used nuclear weapons, in response to an attack on a Russian nuclear weapons site, or in response to an attack threatening the very existence of the Russian state.

 None of these is the case in the war against Ukraine.